Nek5000/Nek5000/README.md

 1. Create a feature branch hosting your change with `nekgit_co <descriptive name>`.
 Using a dedicated branch for every feature helps you to move between different developments while some are work in progress or under review.
 2. Implement your code changes.
 To reset your branch and discard any changes run `git reset --hard origin/master`.
 To revert a set of files run `git checkout <file1 file2 ...>`
 3. Commit your changes to your local repo using e.g. `git commit -a`.
 Do this frequently to save your work.
-4. Periodically, changes made in our master should be pulled back into your local branch by `git pull`.
+4. Periodically, changes made in our master should be pulled back into your local branch by `git pull -r`.
 This ensures that we do not end up in integration hell that will happen when many feature branches need to be combined at once.
 5. If there are no merge conflicts, go to the next step.
 In case of conflicts edit the unmerged files in question.
 Merge conflicts are indicated  by the conflict marker `<<<<<<<` in your file.
-If you are done with all files, run `git add .` and do a `git commit` to indicate that all conflicts have been resolved.
 6. Check with `git diff origin/master` what your push will do.
 Assuming you are happy run `nekgit_push`.
 This will create a pull request on GitHub and set your current branch back to master.
 When your pull request was merged, make sure you are on your local master branch.
 Then, delete the branch created in step (1) with `nekgit_rm <my branch name>` and update the current master branch using `git pull`.

 ## Code Structure